babangsund/babangsund.com/src/blog/relay_local_state_management.md

 });
 ```

-Next time we make a query, the value of `props.localValue` with start out as `""`.
+Next time we make a query, the value of `props.localValue` with start out as an empty string instead of `undefined`.

 ### Imperative local state